Western Sydney Parklands

 The Western Sydney Parklands is an urban park system and a nature reserve located in Sydney, New South Wales, Australia.
 The NSW government has spent around $400 million for the park.
 The park is governed by the NSW National Parks and Wildlife Service and is listed under the National Parks and Wildlife Act 1974.
 The Parklands begin in the north in the City of Blacktown, cross the City of Fairfield, and end in the City of Liverpool.

 The parklands, being approximately 5,280 ha in size and 27 km in length, are one of the largest in the world, and they would feature picnic areas, sports grounds and walking tracks.
 The parklands attract 430,000 to 790,000 visitors annually.
 In addition, the parkland provided lands for the 2000 Olympic Games.

 History

 The Parkland was an area of specialty for the Darug people and it is still deemed as important by the Aboriginal Land Council.
 The Parkland has been visited by some early settlers, such as Edward Abbott and George Johnson.
 The Parklands were planned in 1968, as Western Sydney needed open space and recreational areas.
 In the late 1970s, the northern parts of the regional park had areas for rural residential lots (near Horsley Park).
 In the year 2000, the parklands supplied venues for the Sydney Olympic Games.
 The boundaries of the park were completed in 2006.
 A year later, the walking and cycling track, which meander through the park, was finally finished and opened to public.

-In November 2019, school students planted over 140,000 trees in the parkland to the rejuvenate the critically endangered Cumberland Plain Woodland community that once predominated the Sydney region.
+In November 2019, school students planted over 140,000 trees in the parkland to rejuvenate the critically endangered Cumberland Plain Woodland community that once predominated the Sydney region.